3essawyy/3essawyy/README.md

 I'm a Computer & Communications Engineering student at Cairo University who genuinely enjoys building things that scale.
 My sweet spot is **backend systems** — designing APIs, wiring up real-time services, and thinking about architecture that holds up under pressure.

-On the side, I've been diving into **ML and AI** through coursework and projects, building everything from computer vision pipelines to vector database indexes from scratch.
+Outside of backend work, I find myself drawn to ML problems — I've built a computer vision pipeline and a vector database index from scratch, mostly because I wanted to understand how the pieces actually work under the hood.
 I'm also currently going deep on **DevOps & CI/CD** because shipping code reliably matters just as much as writing it well.

 ---